People

 Mårten Björk is a research fellow in Systematic Theology at the Centre for Theology and Religious Studies, Lund University, and an associate fellow at Campion Hall, Oxford University.
 He works on systematic and political theology, secularism, and the relationship between theology and philosophy and science.
 For At the End of the World, Björk continues the research he conducted for the End of Law project, for which he served as principal investigator.
 He will work at the intersection of political theory, theology, and the fear of the apocalypse in 20th-century continental thought.

-Allan Burnett is a PhD candidate in Media History at Lund University.
+Allan Burnett is a PhD in Media History at Lund University.
 His thesis critically investigates the ‘media assemblage’ of The World at War (1973–1975) televised documentary film series and its pedagogical use of history in the context of post-world-war debates about the future of society.
 For At the End of the World, Burnett examines the relationship between precision timing, media discourses, and environmental fears in the 20th century.

 David Dunér is Professor of History of Science and Ideas at Lund University, Sweden.
 He is a world-leading expert on Emanuel Swedenborg, he researches 17th- and 18th-century science, and publishes in contemporary astrobiology.
 Dunér’s study will diachronically trace the origin of modern-day space apocalyptic motifs – that is, motifs from futuristic and science-fictional depictions of life in space – to the deep history of apocalyptic thinking.